NSS-Cohort-8/Nss-Cohort-8.github.io/README.md

 * Making a profile page for our class.

 ## There should be 4 main divs and a navbar:
-1. Class pic
+1. Home div with Class pic = Brennan
 2. Nss Info = Katye
-3. Individual pics and information
+3. Individual pics and information = Erin
 4. Contact us = Bryan
 5. Navbar = Brennan